VNG-Realisatie/nlx/pki/README.md

 	--from-file=./ca.pem
 ```

-Create a key and certificate for an external party, run:
+To create a key and certificate for an external party, run:

 ```bash
 certDomain=< the domain of the inway/outway that needs a cert >